bipsendk/OrasFaucet-ESPHome/README.md

 Please observe: The MAC may change on battery replacement

 Also, the service and capabilities uuid's might be different/randomly generated.
-I do not have multiple faucets, som I have not been able to verify it.
+I do not have multiple faucets, so I have not been able to verify it.